Scientific Name

 How to Grow and Care

-If you can successfully grow other globular cacti, you can most likely grow Echinocereus well.
+If you can grow other globular cacti successfully, you can most likely grow Echinocereus well.
 One of the key factors in success with these is avoiding any hint of wet soil.
 Because their root systems are weak, they are especially prone to root rot, eventually killing your plant.
 Otherwise, they thrive on a program of intense bright light, slight water, and a steady diet of light fertilizer.
 These cacti are vulnerable to mealybugs and aphids.

 Learn more at How to Grow and Care for Echinocereus.